Wisconsin vs. Nebraska NCAA Football Odds, Plays and Insights | November 20, 2021

 Nebraska Stats and Trends

-- Nebraska's games this season have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Nebraska's games this year have eclipsed the over/under three times in nine opportunities (33.3%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.